saxenavansh1236-web/OSINT--PROJECT/readme.md

 - Cross-platform presence search using real verification signals (404 checks, error-string matching, title matching), grouped by category (Social, Video, Dev, Gaming, Creative, Professional, Forums)

 ### Universal
-- **Breach Check** — known data-breach exposure
+- **Breach Check** — known data-breach exposure.
+Automatically detects and self-corrects if a target doesn't match its assumed type (e.g. a domain passed to the email checker is routed to the domain-appropriate check instead), so a bare domain can't be misrun through the email breach pipeline.
-- **Leak Checker** — multi-source leak search across email, domain, phone, and username
+- **Leak Checker** — multi-source leak search across email, domain, phone, and username.
+Domain-wide matches are explicitly labeled as unverified/broad rather than presented with the same confidence as a verified email breach.
-- **Risk Score** — 0–100 composite score with top risk factors (severity, points, category, detail) and actionable recommendations
+- **Risk Score** — 0–100 composite score with top risk factors (severity, points, category, detail) and actionable recommendations.
+Breach-derived points are confidence-weighted (verified email breaches count more than unverified/broad matches) and capped per category, so noisy or low-confidence signals can't single-handedly push the score to Critical.
 - **Identity Confidence Score** — digital footprint strength, broken down by signal category with per-category point bars
 - **Investigation Timeline** — chronological, icon-tagged, severity-colored event feed across every data source